TheJazMaster/Eddie/README.md

 ![Eddie, your ship's electrician.
 Their cards offer flexible ways to spend, store and gain energy.](https://github.com/TheJazMaster/Eddie/assets/47794482/2fdf9b3b-0b41-45a4-b185-62262c3e6b0e)

 Huge thanks to **Arin** for doing the character sprite, border and card frame, and for design advice.

-All visuals besides those are placeholders and will most likely be changed before 1.0.0
+All visuals (and lack thereof) besides those are placeholders and will most likely be changed before 1.0.0

 Links to the [GitHub page](https://github.com/TheJazMaster/Eddie) and the [modloader](https://github.com/Ewanderer/CobaltCoreModLoader)'s